Certification Standards for Speech-Language Pathology Frequently Asked Questions: Certification Maintenance/Forms and Documentation

 Once I send in my application, how long will it take to learn whether or not I have been certified?

-It will usually take 4–6 weeks from receipt of your application for it to be processed.
+It will usually take 4–6 weeks from receipt of your application for it to be processed, but may take as long as 6–8 weeks during very busy periods.
 Your care and attention in submitting the application and all required materials will make the process easier.
-You can check on the status of your application by e-mailing Certification Administration at email@example.com.
+You can check on the status of your application by e-mailing Certification Administration at firstname.lastname@example.org.

 Does ASHA have a policy on pay for practicum?